mohankumargupta/mentionsdrupal8module/README.md

    - **\[@Barney Rubble\]**  (mention by username with spaces)

 3. CKEditor autocomplete functionality is implemented.
 Please see the video below for a walkthrough.
 By default, the @username is used.
-Look for the @ toolbar button, use it to change the mention format.
+Look for the Mentions toolbar button, use it to change the mention format.

 # Configuration
 1. Configuration->Text Formats -> Basic/Full HTML